i5k/i5k.github.io/_pages/community.md

 [Contact the i5k initiative.](_pages/contact)

-Join the i5k comunity!
+Join the i5k community!
 We are recruiting new members to steer and build the vision of the i5k initiative.
 [Contact us](_pages/contact) if you are interested.

 Sign up for our [mailing list](https://listserv.ksu.edu/?SUBED1=ARTHROPODNEWS&A=1) to receive updates about i5k initiative activities.